singularity-energy/open-grid-emissions-docs/docs/Methodology/Converting Gross to Net Generation.md

 3. Subplant shift factor
 4. Plant shift factor
 5. Fuel-specific ratio
-6. Set net generation equal to net generation
+6. Default gross-to-net ratios from the EIA

 If no plant-specific factors are available (methods 1-4), the pipeline uses a fuel-specific ratio that represents the average gross-to-net ratio for all plants (nationally) that consume the same primary fuel.
-If even a fuel-specific factor is not available, the pipeline sets net generation equal to gross generation.
+If even a fuel-specific factor is not available, the pipeline uses prime mover-specific default gross to net ratios from the EIA (see the table on page 16 of the EIA's [Electric Power Monthly Technical Notes](https://www.eia.gov/electricity/monthly/pdf/technotes.pdf))

 The following table shows what percent of gross generation reported in CEMS was converted to net generation using each method.